ionic-team/stencil-site/docs/config/extras.md

 In some cases, it can be difficult to lazily load Stencil components in a separate project that uses a bundler such as [Vite](https://vitejs.dev/).

-Will allow downstream projects that consume a Stencil library and use a bundler such as Vite to lazily load the Stencil library's components.
+Enabling this flag will allow downstream projects that consume a Stencil library and use a bundler such as Vite to lazily load the Stencil library's components.

 In order for this flag to work: